datalust/helm.datalust.co/samples/seq/README.md

 ### CPU and Memory

-Corresponds to the `resources` section of the YAML configuration.
+Corresponds to the `resources` section of the YAML configuration, using the standard [Resources](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/) configuration.

-### GELF

-The chart doesn't just deploy a `datalust/seq` container.
-When we enable `gelf` it'll also deploy a `datalust/sqelf` container alongside it, that can forward Graylog events into the Seq container.
-This is nice because Graylog has ready support in Kubernetes using `fluent-bit`, so applications that aren't using a logging framework with Seq support can simply log to `stdout` and still have their log events collected.

 # Accessing Seq